 Students in the Composition concentration must submit a portfolio of at least three original recent compositions for evaluation by the composition-theory faculty.
 Please contact the Composition Faculty listed for more details.

-Students in the History and Literature concentration must provide substantial scholarly work or term papers.
-Materials should be submitted to the Music History and Literature faculty coordinator after completing the graduate application.
+Students in the Musicology concentration must provide substantial scholarly work or term papers, and also complete an interview with the faculty coordinator.
+Materials should be submitted to the Musicology faculty coordinator after completing the graduate application.

 Western offers Performance Concentration degrees in guitar, piano, voice, and all of the orchestral instruments, including saxophone and euphonium.
 Students in the Performance Concentration must pass an audition before members of the performance faculty.
 If a live audition cannot be arranged, a video-recorded performance may suffice at the discretion of the faculty.
 Vocal performers must demonstrate competence in German, French and Italian diction.

 Auditions are arranged directly with the appropriate faculty following completion of the application for graduate study.

 Students in Piano Performance will audition with a program equivalent to a senior recital: a balanced program presenting four works of contrasting styles from Baroque, Classical, Romantic, Impressionistic, 20th/21st Century; one of these works is to be multi-movement (sonata, or suite).

 Students in the Piano Performance, Pedagogy Emphasis, will audition with a half recital: a balanced program, presenting at least two contrasting styles, 30 minutes, plus a short paper (up to 5 pages) outlining the student’s philosophy of pedagogy, and what they want to accomplish in a M.M. degree.

 Placement examinations in music theory and music history must be taken prior to beginning the program.
 Courses necessary to remove deficiencies are not credited toward the degree.